AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/onpremise-activation.md

 ## Create your password

-Once your account is created, you are sent an email from [!DNL "The Adobe Team support@rjmetrics.com"].
+Once your account is created, you are sent an email from [!DNL The Magento BI Team@rjmetrics.com].
 Use the link provided in the email to access your [!DNL Commerce Intelligence] account so you can create your password.
 Go to your inbox and verify your email address.

 If you did not receive an email, [contact support](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/troubleshooting/miscellaneous/mbi-service-policies.html?lang=en).